Quantum Advantages in (n,d)->1 Random Access Codes: Introduction

-Finding information processing tasks for which quantum effects provide a clear improvement over classical technologies is an underlying theme for a wide range of research problems in quantum information science.
-These problems, to mention few, cover topics as diverse as designing efficient quantum algorithms \cite{qalgo0,qalgo1,qalgo2,qalgo3}, advancing quantum cryptography \cite{qcrypt0,qcrypt1,qcrypt2,qcrypt3}, improving communication complexity using quantum resources \cite{comu1,comu2,comu3}, and numerous other problems in quantum computing and quantum information \cite{Nielson}.
+Finding information processing tasks for which quantum resources provide an advantage over their classical counterparts is an underlying theme for a wide range of research problems in quantum information science.
+These problems, to mention a few, cover topics as diverse as designing efficient quantum algorithms \cite{qalgo0,qalgo01, qalgo1,qalgo2,qalgo3}, advancing quantum cryptography \cite{qcrypt0,qcrypt01,qcrypt1,qcrypt2,qcrypt3,Feix-Brukner1}, improving communication complexity using quantum resources \cite{comu1,comu2,comu3,Gupta-Deba-Cabello}, quantum state discrimination~\cite{Junu-Hwang-Han-PRL2011,Bae_2013,Bae_2015}, and numerous other problems in quantum computing and quantum information \cite{Nielson,Doriguello2021quantumrandomaccess,RK-MB,Piveteau+2022,Ambainis+2019}.

-This article focuses on random access codes (RACs) \cite{qrac1,qrac2,qrac3,qrac4,app1,app2,app3,app4,app5,app6,app7,app8,app9}, a communication primitive with a variety of applications in quantum information theory, from the study of quantum automata \cite{qrac1,qrac2,qrac3} to network coding \cite{app2}, semi-device independent QKD \cite{app4,app5} and foundations of quantum mechanics \cite{app6,app7}.
-We consider the generalized setting for RACs recently introduced and studied by Tavakoli and coauthors \cite{Tavakoli}, which lead them to promising new results on this topic.

-In this setting, Alice is given a uniformly random word $x=x_1x_2 \ldots x_n$ of length $n$ in a $d$-level alphabet $X=\{1,2,\ldots,d\}$.
-Bob (who is spatially separated from Alice) receives a uniformly random index $j\in\{1,2,\ldots,n\}$.
-Bob's goal is to guess $j$-th letter $x_j$ of Alice's word.
-Alice's communication to Bob is restricted to sending a single quantum/classical $d$-level system.

-The success in this task is measured by the average probability of correct guess over all possible inputs $(x,j)$ given to Alice and Bob.
-It is evident that a higher success in this task depends on efficient design of strategies: Alice tries to efficiently encode her input $x$ in a $d$-level classical/quantum message and send it to Bob, and Bob's effort is to make the best use of the received message by applying a suitable decoding scheme.
-A strategy is classical (quantum) optimal if no other classical (quantum) strategy can lead to a higher probability of correct guess.

-Knowing the optimal classical strategies is of fundamental importance since it provides the threshold which any meaningful quantum strategy must cross.
-In what follows, we prove a theorem which firmly establishes the classical optimality of the strategy ``majority-encoding-identity-decoding" which is a crucial assumption underlying the strength of quantum RACs developed by Tavakoli \emph{et al.} \cite{Tavakoli}.
-Moreover, we characterize all optimal classical strategies and show that ``majority-encoding-identity-decoding'' is one among $(d!)^n$ (or more in few special cases, discussed at the end of this paper) optimal deterministic strategies, where $d$ is the size of the alphabet set $X$ (i.e. $d=|X|$).

-\begin{theorem*} Alice sending most frequent letter in her input $x$ and Bob answering with the same letter for any question $j$ is one of optimal deterministic strategies.
-If $n>2$ and either $d>2$ or $n$ is odd, the number of optimal deterministic strategies is exactly $(d!)^n$. \end{theorem*}

-\begin{proof} An optimal strategy could be either randomized or deterministic.
-If it is randomized, then there also exists a deterministic optimal strategy.
-Indeed, the expected success probability of a randomized strategy is nothing but a linear combination of success probabilities of several deterministic strategies.
-Therefore, at least one of these deterministic strategies must have a success probability that is at least the success probability of the randomized strategy.